dlee100/blog/README.md

 # Project 2: Personal Blog – version 1.0
 Using HTML/CSS/JS

+# Summary:
-# Summary: This personal blog page is for a user to enter a blog about anything.
+This personal blog page is for a user to enter a blog about anything.
 User can make multiple categories to organize the blog spaces.

+# Purpose:
-# Purpose: To further refine my front-end programming skills.
+To further refine my front-end programming skills.
 I also want a personal area to type out my thoughts.

-# Criteria:
+# Criteria to make this project successful:
 1. Use HTML/CSS/JS mostly by scratch.
 (This is to practice my skills)
     a.
 Plug ins and libraries may be used.
 2. Follow the wireframe as closely as necessary.
 (HTML, CSS)